As a programmer or database administrator, you’ll need a SQL editor to manage and edit databases for your applications.

 The download file is only 9MB in size and is available for Windows only.

-DBVisualizer is a universal database tool which works on all major operating systems including for Mac OS.
+A universal database tool which works on all major operating systems including for Mac OS.

 Some key functions include database object management, table data management, SQL tools and DB server management.